landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 this.tasks.addTask(3, new EntityAIAvoidEntity(this, EntityOcelot.class, 6.0F, 1.0D, 1.2D));
 ```

-By the same token we use the Forge/MPC sources to see that the area of code we are interested in is here:
+By the same token we use the MCP / Forge sources to see that the area of code we are interested in is here:
 ```
 private int bx;
 private int by;